praF02/anevicon/README.md

     summary.time_passed().as_secs()
 );
 ```

-For more details please look through [the official documentation](https://docs.rs/anevicon_core).

 ## Cautions
  - The goal of Anevicon is to produce the maximum possible (for the attacking system) load on the specified target address.
 Thereby, this **DOES NOT MEAN** that Anevicon will break **ABSOLUTELY ANY SERVER** while running on your computer.